 The final highlight of a visit to Floreana island Galapagos happens to be underwater, with a visit to Devil’s Crown.
 Situated around an underwater volcano cone, the snorkeling spot is like being caught in a bubble vacuum.

 As soon as we jumped into the water off of our panga, we were swept away by the strong current and hurtled past bright tropical fish, coral and the odd sea turtle or shark.
 While the crashing waves pushing us close to the jagged rocks were a bit much for those who weren’t comfortable in the water, it was an amazing feeling to be at the whim of the ocean, and the perfect way to cap of a visit to Floreana island before continuing to the next stop of our Galapagos trip.

 YOU MIGHT ALSO ENJOY:

-- Galapagos Islands cruise: a week with Ecoventura
+- Luxury Galapagos cruise: A week onboard a Ecoventura yacht

 - The crazy adventure of delivering a Galapagos Islands postcard

 - A guide to Bartolome island and Sombrero Chino in the Galapagos